tkdrob/hassio-addons/openvpn-connect/README.md

-# Hassio Add-ons: Sonarr
+# Tkdrob's Hassio Add-ons: Openvpn Connect

 ## About

-Sonarr add-on based on the prebuilt docker image from linuxserver
+Openvpn Connect add-on based on the prebuilt docker image from dperson

-Sonarr (formerly NZBdrone) is a PVR for usenet and bittorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+This is an OpenVPN client docker container.
+It makes routing containers' traffic through OpenVPN easy.

 ## Installation